-Bosco, a Democrat, was the representative for California’s 1st congressional district from 1983 to 1990.
+Bosco was the representative for California’s 1st congressional district and was a Democrat.
+He served from 1983 to 1990.

 Bosco is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).